NicoC7/ASP.NET_Assignment1_TowelMart/TowelMart/README.md

 12:53 I finally solved the issue.
 I just was miss spelling one property and also I had to update the data base.

 12:56 I will start to work on the validations..

+1:25 I add some more validations aven to display name so it look user friendly as you said.

+1:42 I add more towels into my database I think I will try to display the img and start doing the styling.